CupOfApplesauce/Mobile-Lovely-Injector/README.md

 1. Please read this top to bottom and follow the instructions carefully!
 2. A repackaged version of PC Balatro as an APK.
 This can be done by using blake502's Balatro Mobile Maker found here. https://github.com/blake502/balatro-mobile-maker
 3. Some way of decompiling and recompiling an APK.
 I was able to do all of this right from my mobile devices by using Apktool M! https://maximoff.su/apktool/?lang=en (Recommended because I didn't try other tools.)
-4. The latest version of Steamodded (at the time of writing this, that is version 1.0.0-BETA-1814a). https://github.com/Steamodded
+4. Steamodded version 1.0.0-BETA-1814a. https://github.com/Steamodded
 5. Mobile Lovely Injector (MLI).
 # Getting Started
 These instructions assume you have already created your APK of Balatro.
 If you have not, please do so from the requirements above and come back!
 1. Decompile your apk using your preferred tool.
 Again, I seriously recommend Apktool M. It's the tool I used and allowed me to do this pretty easily from my phone.
 (I honestly don't know how similar other APK tools are to one another, so I apologize if these instruction are not ubiquitous).
 2. Once your game has been decompiled, you are looking for two things: "AndroidManifest.xml and "game.love". game.love will be located inside the assets folder.
 # Android Manifest
 This is pretty straight forward.
-All you need to do is replace your manifest with the one I provide.
-For transparency, the only difference is that I add one extra line that adds a permission to read and write into your storage.
-All this does is enable the game to read the "Mods" folder and write MLI reports like I mentioned in "What This Does". uses-permission android:name="android.permission.MANAGE_EXTERNAL_STORAGE"/ (Removed <> at beginning and end respectively so that the actual line still appears here on the github page, but they are required if you choose to do it manually).
+All you need to do is add one new permission that allows the game to read and write into your storage like I mentioned in "What This Does". uses-permission android:name="android.permission.MANAGE_EXTERNAL_STORAGE"/ (Removed <> at beginning and end respectively so that the actual line still appears here on the github page, but they are required).
 That's it for the manifest!
 # game.love
 1. Convert your "game.love" into "game.zip".
 This doesn't require any tools.
 It's as simple as renaming the .love portion to .zip.